OUR LATEST VIDEOS

 Grab a wheelbarrow and pick the perfect pumpkin at one of these patches.
 Your visit might even coincide with face painting, bouncy houses, and other fun.

-Spend Halloween season—all of it!—in Westchester and the Hudson Valley.
-The area of Sleepy Hollow and Tarrytown, in particular, are booming from late September through early November as an homage to their Washington Irving heritage.
+Spend the Halloween season—all of it!—in Westchester and the Hudson Valley.
+The area of Sleepy Hollow and Tarrytown, in particular, are booming from late September through early November as an homage to Washington Irving's creations.

 86. View 7,000 Jack-o’-Lanterns